threefoldtecharchive/jumpscaleX_threebot/ThreeBotPackages/threefold/tfgrid_workloads/docs/reservation.md

 i.e. after enough valid signatures are provided here, the nodes can start to deploy the workloads defined.
 Validity of signatures and amount of valid signatures required is defined by the `signing_request_provision` field in the `data` object.
-- signature_farmer: the [signature](#signingsignature) of the farmer threebot, which declares that the farmer agrees to provision the workloads as defined by the reservation once there is consensus about the provisioning (see previous field).
+- signature_farmer: the [signatures](#signingsignature) of the farmer threebots, which declares that the farmer agrees to provision the workloads as defined by the reservation once there is consensus about the provisioning (see previous field).
+Every farmer who deploys a workload will need to sign this.
+To find out which threebots need to sign, you can iterate over the workloads defined in the [reservation data](#reservationdata), and collect a set of unique farmer id's from them.
 - signatures_delete: Much like `signatures_provision`, however it is used when a currently deployed workload needs to be deleted (before it expires).
 It is tied to the `signing_request_delete` field in the `data` object.